DS4PS/cpp-523-fall-2019/index.md

 There are two required texts for this course, both available online:

+### Needed for Lab-01 only:

+- Lewis-Beck, C., &amp; Lewis-Beck, M. (2015). _Applied Regression: An Introduction_ (Vol. 22).
+Sage publications.

+### For use in CPP 524: Foundations in Prog Eval II

 - Gertler, P. J., Martinez, S., Premand, P., Rawlings, L. B., &amp; Vermeersch, C. M. J. (2011). _Impact Evaluation in Practice._ The World Bank.
 Washington.
 Available free online.

-- Lewis-Beck, C., &amp; Lewis-Beck, M. (2015). _Applied Regression: An Introduction_ (Vol. 22).
-Sage publications.
+### Reference Texts

 Each author approaches material in a slightly different way, so different textbooks work for different people.
 The following texts are recommended as good resources if you would like additional references: